jjhornx/course-dbt/greenery/README_project_4_jesse_h.md

 Part 1:

 See Snapshots directory for snapshot configuration.
-Initially I erroneously used the timestamp and then ran the changes| so I had to noodle around with teh delivery-update.sql file to see the changes once I had reconfigured to the status column as check.
+Initially, I erroneously used the timestamp and then ran the changes, so I had to noodle around with the delivery-update.sql file to see the changes once I had reconfigured to the status column as a check.

 Part 2: